There are four Te Puni Kōkiri regional offices in Te Tai Hauāuru. These are in Porirua, Nelson, Taranaki, and Whanganui.

 The region covers the western side of the lower North Island from the Mohakatino River in the north through to Wellington incorporating Taranaki, Whānganui, Manawatu, Horowhenua.
 It then crosses the sea to Tau Ihu o te Waka a Māui – the top of the South Island.
 The region also includes Rēkohu-Wharekauri, the Chatham Islands.

-There are 33 iwi represented in Te Tai Hauāuru region:
+There are 33 iwi and other tribal authorities represented in Te Tai Hauāuru region:

 - Ngāti Tama

 - Ngāti Maru